hashchange/jquery.scrollable/README.md

 In **replace** mode and **merge** mode, preceding animations are cancelled when a new one comes along.

 If an animation is cancelled while it is in progress, its `fail` and `always` callbacks run.
+The callbacks receive a `cancelled: "replace"` or `cancelled: "merge"` [message][animation-callbacks-message-arg], depending on the mode of the replacement.
 However, if an animation is cancelled while it is still waiting in the queue, it simply disappears, and none of its callbacks are called.

 In **append** mode, preceding animations always run their course, and their callbacks are called as usual.